-Herc Pappachristos is back by popular demand.
+HERC PAPPACHRISTOS is also back by popular demand.
 Come join the fun and have your treasured items assessed by an expert whose afternoon of appraisals has become an anticipated regular summer series event.
-Herc is an appraiser and auction manager with Grogan & Co. of Dedham, MA and has been active in the antique world for over twenty-five years.
-He is also a member of the Frost Farm board of trustees.
+Herc is an appraiser and auction manager with Grogan & Co. of Dedham, MA and has been active in the antique world for over thirty years.
+He is a long-time member of the Frost Farm board of trustees and currently serves as its co-chairman.
 There will be a $5.00 fee for each appraised item.

 SUNDAY AUGUST 27th 2 PM "New Hampshire Cemeteries and Gravestones"

 Rubbings, photographs, and slides illustrate the rich variety of gravestones to be found in our own neighborhoods, but they also tell long-forgotten stories of such historical events as the Great Awakening, the Throat Distemper epidemic, and the American Revolution.
 Glenn Knoblock will discuss these deeply personal works of art and the craftsmen who carved them, and show us how to read the stone "pages" that give insight into the vast genealogical book of New Hampshire.
 Mr. Knoblock is an independent scholar and author of fifteen books and over 100 articles.
 He is also the author and historian on projects relating to Northern New England bridges, New Hampshire cemeteries, and brewing history, and African-American military history.
 Mr. Knoblock has served as the main military contributor to Harvard and Oxford University's landmark African-American Biography Project.
 He holds a BA in History from Bowling Green State University.